John Clark (Ryanverse character)

-John T. Clark (real name John Terence Kelly) is a fictional character created by Tom Clancy.
+John Clark (né John Terence Kelly, at times codenamed Rainbow Six) is a fictional character created by Tom Clancy.
 He has been featured in many of his Ryanverse novels.
 Although he first appeared in The Cardinal of the Kremlin (1988), his origin story was detailed in Without Remorse (1993).

-Clark has been described by his creator as "Ryan’s dark side" and "more inclined to take physical action than Jack is."
-A former Navy SEAL, he became an operations officer for the Central Intelligence Agency, and at one point served as Ryan's driver and bodyguard.
-During Ryan's first term as President of the United States, Clark served as director of a multinational counterterrorism unit codenamed Rainbow, which is composed of elite soldiers from countries which are part of the North Atlantic Treaty Organization (NATO).
-After retiring from CIA and Rainbow, Clark then worked for The Campus, an off-the-books intelligence organization created by President Ryan, later acquiring a position as director of operations.
+Alongside Clancy's other character Jack Ryan, Clark has been described by his creator as "Ryan's dark side" and "more inclined to take physical action than Jack is."
+A former Navy SEAL, he became an operations officer for the CIA, and at one point served as Ryan's driver and bodyguard.
+During Ryan's first term as president, Clark served as director of a multinational counterterrorism unit codenamed Rainbow, which was composed of elite soldiers from countries comprising the North Atlantic Treaty Organization (NATO).
+After retiring from CIA and Rainbow, Clark worked for The Campus, an off-the-books intelligence organization created by President Ryan, later acquiring a position as director of operations.

 In film, Clark has been portrayed by Willem Dafoe, Liev Schreiber, and Michael B. Jordan, the latter in a planned series including adaptations of Without Remorse and the in-development Rainbow Six.
 Clark has also appeared in the Rainbow Six series of video games.

 Profile

 Personal life

-John Kelly was born in Indianapolis to Irish-American parents somewhere in 1944-1945 and raised as a Catholic.
+John Kelly was born in Indianapolis, Indiana to Irish-American parents somewhere in 1944–1945 and raised as a Catholic.
 His father, Timothy Kelly, served in the Navy during World War II and was a fireman who perished from a heart attack during a fire.
-John lost his mother to cancer when he was a young boy.
+John lost his mother to cancer when he was nine.
 He attended Brebeuf Jesuit Preparatory School in Indianapolis.

 His first wife Patricia "Tish" was pregnant when she was killed in a car accident.
 Six months after his wife died, Kelly had a brief relationship with Pamela Madden, a former prostitute who had been forced into working as a courier for a drug ring.
 She was later recaptured by members of the ring and subsequently tortured, raped, and killed; Kelly was gravely wounded.
 While recovering from his injuries at Johns Hopkins Hospital, he met his future second wife, nurse Sandra "Sandy" O'Toole.
 They eventually had two daughters, Patricia Doris and Margaret Pamela.

 Kelly, who had by now changed his identity to Clark, first met Domingo "Ding" Chavez in the CIA during a black operation in Colombia (Clear and Present Danger).
 They would later work frequently together in succeeding novels.
 Chavez becomes Clark's son-in-law when he marries his daughter Patricia, and they later have a son, John Conor, who was born in Rainbow Six, although misnamed as John Patrick in Threat Vector.